alex-nikitin-ninja/roku-remote/README.md

 ## How it works

 Once you connect your TV to home network (e.g. through WIFI) you should be able to query it via `curl` using IP address dedicated to your TV.
+Look at your router clients list to identify TV's IP address.

 ## Goal